TouchNetix/axexamples/README.md

 pip install axiom_tc
 ```

 Some of the examples may require a specific (or newer) version of the `axiom_tc` package.
-See the example's README.md file for more information.
+See the example's README.md file or `requirements.txt` for more information.

 ## Licence